 Peabody Essex Museum – FREE for 2 adults (kids always free)

 Save up to $40 on your trip to Peabody Essex Museum!
 Admission is typically $20 each, but two adults can be admitted free with an EBT card.
+Children are always free!
 You can see the museum’s current offerings online here.

 This is also a Blue Star Museum.